 The Case for a Broad Reach Marketing Strategy

 The chief advocate for a broad reach approach has been Byron Sharp.
-Sharp, professor of marketing science and author of the popular book "How Brands Grow," posits that a brand's consumers aren't as loyal as we may think.
+Sharp, professor of marketing science and author of the popular book, "How Brands Grow, states that a brand's consumers aren't as loyal as we may think.
 They come and go.
 So, brands looking to win in a competitive marketplace need to win more often and need broader reach.
-For more on Sharp's thinking read Jack Neff's excellent article in Ad Age, The World According to Sharp.

 To start our analysis of the broad reach approach, it will be helpful to have a basic understanding of a Spend to Impact Response Function (SIRF).
 SIRFs are at the heart of every marketing ROI analysis.
 The SIRF is an algorithm that mines and analyzes data from past campaigns to develop curves that plot the impact, e.g., sales lift, for various levels of spending on each part of the marketing mix.
 Ideally, a brand spends on each medium and the media plan as a whole right up to the point that incremental returns no longer justify an additional dollar of investment.
 You can read more about SIRFs in Rex Briggs' book, "SIRFs UP – Catching the Next Wave in Marketing."

 This chart is the plot of a typical SIRF.
 It shows the value of each dollar spent.
 One inevitable and inescapable truth of marketing is that each additional dollar we spend has less impact in the marketplace.
 With a SIRF, the steeper the curve, the higher the ROI.